-The Heritage Apple Orchard currently consist of four (4) apple cultivars: the Kerry Pippin, the St. Edmund's Pippin, and the Calville Blanc d'Hiver.
+The Heritage Apple Orchard currently consist of four (4) apple cultivars: the Kerry Pippin, the St. Edmund's Pippin, the Carpentin and the Calville Blanc d'Hiver.
 Each of the apple cultivars were chosen to represent a specific ancestral lineage of the farm's family.
 There are still three (3) more cultivars that are being searched for to represent other lineages.
 Old Oak Estate Farm is proud to state that all cultivars are heirloom varieties and are not hybrid apples.
 All of the cultivars are at least 100 years old and have been specific characteristics that may each one special.

 Calville Blanc d'Hiver - The Briesacher's French Lineage

 This is an old French cultivar dating back to the 1600s.
 It is said that this apple came from a chance seedling in Normandy, therefore it's paternal and maternal sources are not known.

 It is very high in Vitamin C and has an effervescent flavor.
 Some say it has a small taste of lemon chiffon, therefore, it is not good for fresh eating but as a baked dessert, this apple is the best, so much so, that it has been highly esteemed in France and the world for it's baking properties.

 It is rather and odd shaped apple that depending on seasons can be green/yellow to a red/yellow to a red/green.
 It is an early bloomers and therefore needs to be polinated by another early bloomer.
 The Calville Blanc has pink to light pink blossoms.